mautrix/docs/bridges/go/imessage/index.md

   Barcelona can be used on newer iOS devices.
 * Additionally, there's [android-sms], an Android app that implements the same [IPC protocol] as Brooklyn and Barcelona to bridge SMS from an Android phone.
+  * Note that the [Google Messages bridge](../gmessages/) is now recommended over android-sms.

 You can find setup instructions for each of the connectors in the sidebar.